jim-b/ECCSI-SAKKE/README.md

 Making
 ------
     Prep (linux):
-        The make script needs to executable and as I am new to git hub, it does not seem immediately obvious how to (or even if you can) do this.
+        The make script needs to be executable and as I am new to git hub, it does not seem immediately obvious how to (or even if you can) do this.
 So, when you have cloned the repo, do: